MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/communication-compliance.md

 ## <a name="ready-to-get-started"></a>Pronti per iniziare?

-Per configurare la conformità di comunicazione per l'organizzazione Microsoft 365, vedere [Configure Communication Compliance for microsoft 365](communication-compliance-configure.md) o check-out the [Case Study for Contoso](communication-compliance-case-study.md) e how they configurati rapidamente un criterio di conformità della comunicazione per il monitoraggio per la lingua offensiva in Microsoft teams e Exchange Online Communications.
+Per configurare la conformità di comunicazione per l'organizzazione Microsoft 365, vedere [Configure Communication Compliance for microsoft 365](communication-compliance-configure.md) o check-out the [Case Study for Contoso](communication-compliance-case-study.md) and how they configured quickly Compliance Communication Policy to monitor for offensive language in Microsoft teams, Exchange Online e Yammer Communications.